ahkohd/hunk.nvim/README.md

 ### Using Hooks

-Hooks can be used to bind keys with "complex" logic, or to set buffer/window local options on the three or diff splits.
+Hooks can be used to bind keys with "complex" logic, or to set buffer/window local options on the tree or diff splits.

 <details>
   <summary>Skipping Folders in the File Tree</summary>

 These bindings allow `j`/`k` to skip over folders in the file tree (b/c they're generally not relevant).
 You can still access folders with `gj`/`gk`.

 ```lua
 -- track all the lines of leaf nodes so we don't have to recompute them on each key press